agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 -   update the parameters of a data source,

+-   query the remote data source,

+-   retrieve data products

+-   retrieve the parameters of a data source,

--   save a user data product (resulted from a data source interrogation or privately owned).
+-   save a user data product (resulting from a data source interrogation or privately owned).

 ### Dependencies